 Learning Plan for Beginners

-It's not recommended to start with the problem set directly.
-Its main purpose is for review.
-I suggest going through the site articles first, then using the problem set to assess your learning.
+It is not recommended to start practicing from the problem list directly.
+The main use of the list is for revision.
+I suggest you learn the website articles first, and then use the problem list to check your learning results.

 More Than Just Solving Problems